Support Sustainable Local Food Systems

 Get educated about important sustainable agriculture policy issues through organizations and forums such as the American Farmland Trust, the National Sustainable Agriculture Coalition, and The Land Stewardship Project.

 Recent agricultural census figures show the fastest growing group of farmers and ranchers are those over age 65.
 With growing demand for food production, it is essential to prepare and support the next generation of farmers.
-Speak out in support of organizations such as the National Young Farmers Coalition, which mobilizes and engages young farmers, and FamilyFarmed, providing farmer training programs across the country and expanding the production and distribution of locally grown food.
+Speak out in support of organizations such as the National Young Farmers Coalition, which is currently mobilizing 250,000+ grassroots supporters behind its One Million Acres for the Future campaign to expand equitable land access in the next Farm Bill, and FamilyFarmed, providing farmer training programs across the country and expanding the production and distribution of locally grown food.